 The investments will be managed under an ethical investment policy, which is reviewed by the Trustees on a regular basis.
-This policy, which is published in the Annual Review issued in June of each year, sets out constraints on investments.
-The latest Annual Review may be accessed through the Grassmarket Mission website.
+This policy, which is published in the Annual Report each year, sets out constraints on investments.
+The latest Annual Report may be accessed through the Grassmarket Mission website.
 The restrictions result in the exclusion of companies with more than 15% of turnover derived from the following activities and as at the date of this Statement these activities are as follows: -